wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-event-triggered-integration.md

 Consider a scenario where a developer has created an integration using [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/) and wants to use it as an event-triggered integration by deploying it in Choreo.
 In this tutorial, you will learn how to do the following actions to address this requirement:

-- Create an event-triggered integration in Choreo by connecting the GitHub repository which has a integration developed in [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/).
+- Create an event-triggered integration in Choreo by connecting the GitHub repository which has an integration developed in [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/).
 - Deploy the integration component to the development environment in Choreo.
 - Test the integration component.